How To Make Sure What You Are Studying Will Be On The Test

 Okay, this is the piece of the equation that you CANNOT miss.
 If you want to know if what you’re studying will be on the test, ask the professor.
 Professors want to help, but you have to be specific.

 Come With Questions, Not A General Air Of Dissatisfaction And Confusion

 I cannot stress the above phrase enough.
 Come with a plan, a set of specific questions, and come after having wrestled with the material beforehand.
 If you come to your professor's office, having done zero work on your own, you cannot expect a good result to come from it.
 Your professors want to know that you have dealt with the material at least a little bit before they feel comfortable answering your questions.

 Let your professors know that you want to do well on the test, that you have been studying, and that you would like help with what direction you need to focus your attention.
 Give them a spiel about what you have been working on.

-Studying is important in college, but more important when you are juggling five courses, is studying efficiently.
-I hope that these tips will help you become a more efficient studier, so that you can make sure that the time you do take to burn the midnight oil, will have a positive impact on your life as a student.
+Studying is important in college, but more importantly when you are juggling five courses, is studying efficiently.
+I hope that these tips will help you become a more efficient studier so that you can make sure that the time you do take to burn the midnight oil, will have a positive impact on your life as a student.

 A million times YES!!
 All of this is so important!!
 I would also say, if there is a teacher’s assistant, ask them for help!
 They have likely already taken that class and know how the professor rolls.
 My teacher assistant for my psych class held a study session and gave us some hints about they questions she came up with on the test!